Donaim/miseq-workflow-pres/slides.md

 ## Pipeline orchestration

-Challenge: preserve all inputs and outputs for historical and development reasons.
+Challenge: preserve all inputs and outputs for historical and development purposes.

 Solutions:
 - Run all important steps through Kive.